John R. Block: Post-government career

 Since then he has been an executive at John Deere and is President of Food Distributors International.
 In 1992, he won the Horatio Alger Award.
 He has been the active in global food programs as well.

 In 2004, he joined the Board of Directors of "Digital Angel", which is more of an Internet company.
 He has also served on the Board of Directors of Friends of the World Food Program (currently known as World Food Program USA), a non-profit dedicated to supporting the UN World Food Program and its efforts to end global hunger.
 He is a Senior Policy Adviser at Olsson Frank Weeda Terman Bode Matz, a Washington law and lobbying firm that specializes in representing interests before the USDA and related federal agencies.
 Since 2008, he has served on the Board of Directors for Aemetis.

 Private life

-He married Susan Rathje "Sue" Block, a cousin of famed Chicago banker Frank C. Rathje.
-He and Susan had one son and two daughters: Hans, Cynthia and Christine.
+He married Suzanne Rathje "Sue" Block, a cousin of famed Chicago banker Frank C. Rathje.
+He and Suzanne had one son and two daughters: Hans, Cynthia and Christine.
 He was a very large farmer outside of Knoxville, Illinois and his children attended public school in Knoxville, Illinois.
 He has a daughter, Savannah, with his second wife and they live in Dunn Loring, Virginia.